WardaKhan145/CodeAlpha_StockPortfolioTracker/README.md

 * Input and Output Streams for communication between the system and the user.
 * Basic Arithmetic for multiplying and aggregating stock values.

-5. When you are finished entering your stocks, type the word "calculate" to stop data entry.